Okinawa, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to pick the necessary type.
-The majority of adapters available online are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Be careful to get the right type.
+Many adapters for sale now are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most countries.

-April in Okinawa is extremely hot.
+October in Okinawa is really hot.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the high 80s F (low 30s C).

 What to wear/what to pack: